Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Phenomenological analysis

 where all summed indices range from 1 to 3.
 These equations not only remain independent of the basis choice but also provide connections between particular combinations of mass matrix elements on the left and functions of the physical neutrino masses on the right.
 Specifically, eqs.~\eqref{eq:trrelat}, ~\eqref{eq:dterminv} and ~\eqref{eq:maynrin} are the linear, cubic, and quadratic invariants of the neutrino mass squares, respectively.
 For instance, eq.~\eqref{eq:trrelat} indicates that the sum of the modulus squares of the mass matrix elements should not exceed the sum of the squares of the three light neutrinos' masses.
 According to recent global fit results for neutrino oscillation~\cite{deSalas:2020pgw,10.5281/zenodo.4726908,Capozzi:2021fjo,Gonzalez-Garcia:2021dve}, even the largest modulus square of the mass matrix cannot exceed $\mathcal{O}(10^{-3})$ eV$^2$, assuming the lightest neutrino mass is zero.

 While this provides a qualitative overview of the small neutrino mass generation, a similar flavor issue as in the SM persists.
 The relative sizes of these matrix elements are not inherently constrained by the theory; rather, they are restricted by experimental results.
-All permissible elements can vary widely, leaving the observed hierarchy in lepton masses and the form of their mixing matrix unexplained.
-This issue could be circumvented by introducing a flavor symmetry, which would shape the forms of mass matrices.
-For illustrative purposes, one might consider the implementation of models such as the $A_4$ flavor symmetry~\cite{Altarelli:2005yp,Ding:2020vud}, or explore scenarios involving extra-dimensional warped geometries~\cite{Chen:2015jta}.
-For instance, under an $A_4$ symmetry, the charged lepton mass matrix could be constrained to the following form
+Consequently, all permissible elements can vary widely, leaving the observed hierarchy in lepton masses and the form of their mixing matrix unexplained.
+This issue could be addressed by introducing a flavor symmetry, which would shape the forms of mass matrices.
+For illustrative purposes, one might consider the implementation of models such as the $A_4$ flavor symmetry~\cite{Altarelli:2005yp,Memenga:2013vc,Borah:2017dmk,Borah:2018nvu,Ding:2020vud}, or explore scenarios involving extra-dimensional warped geometries~\cite{Chen:2015jta}.
+For instance, implementing an $A_4$ flavor symmetry, where the SM lepton representations are $L\sim~ 3$, $e_{1,R}\sim 1$, $e_{2, R}\sim 1'^\prime$, $e_{3,R}\sim 1^\prime$, and a flavon triplet with uniform vacuum expectation values in all field directions, constrains the charged lepton mass matrix to the following form:\footnote{We choose to work in $A_4$ group generator $S$ diagonal basis of the triplet representation.}